zfifteen/prime-gap-lognormal/gists/lognormal_structure/TECH_SPEC_LOGNORMAL_STRUCTURE.md

 - Code runs without modification on standard Python installation
 - Generates 6 bands with balanced sample sizes
-- All 6 bands achieve p-value > 0.05 on at least one test
+- All 6 bands achieve p-value > 0.05 on both Shapiro-Wilk AND Anderson-Darling tests
 - Q-Q plots visually demonstrate linearity
 - Output matches zfifteen's playground findings
 - Parameter estimates are stable (MLE and MoM within 10% of each other)